gingerbeardman/gingerbeardman.github.io/_posts/2020-01-05-iwata-asks-downloader.md

 nouns:
 - Iwata Asks
 carousel: ''
-featured: false
+featured: true

 ---
 This tool downloads the Iwata Asks series of interviews, saving as Markdown and HTML with images. ePub files are optional and can be generated in a secondary post-process phase.

 I created this tool in Spring/Summer 2019 so that I could more easily read and search the Iwata Asks interviews.